 Following in Peterlin's footsteps was Rose Marie Macek Jisa of North Royalton, Ohio.
 Rose Marie began her leadership role in 2007, serving a growing organization with an international membership.
 She has been instrumental in developing SGSI's Greater Cleveland Branch's Oral History Preservation Project, opening the Slovene Genealogy Research Center located within the Slovenian National Home's complex in Cleveland, Ohio, incorporating a Gift Shop within the Center, and acquiring more genealogy resources for members.
 Rose Marie is dedicated to SGSI's many important genealogy projects and continues to support the growth of regional branches.
 Her ultimate goal is making the SGSI Research Center the repository of all Slovenian immigrant family history.

-The current President of the Society is Betsy Nosse of Shaker Heights, Ohio.
+The current President of the Society is Jeff Dormish of Pittsburgh, PA.